 - 1. Computation of New Profit-Sharing Ratio

 - 2. Revaluation of Assets and Liabilities

+- 3. Memorandum Revaluation of Asset and liabilities ( to bring the asset and liabilities to the book value )

-- 3. Distribution of Reserves, Accumulated Profits and Losses
+- 4. Distribution of Reserves, Accumulated Profits and Losses

-- 4. Adjustment for Goodwill
+- 5. Adjustment for Goodwill

-- 5. Adjustments regarding Capital Contribution of new partner and the Capitals of the existing partners
+- 6. Adjustments regarding Capital Contribution of new partner and the Capitals of the existing partners

-- 6. Adjustment for Life Policy.
+- 7. Adjustment for Life Policy.